shoonia/storeon-connect/README.md

 ### connect

-Connects store state by property key.
+Connects store state by property keys.
 It will return the function disconnect from the store.

 ```js
 const disconnect = connect('key', (state) => { });